0AnonymousSite0/Raw-Data-and-Processing-Details/README.md

 6. Due to the differences in operation environments, python versions, versions of various open libraries, you may meet problems.
 Please refer to the license.

-7. Should you have any question, you can put forward the issue in this repository.
+7. Should you have any question, you can put forward it in the “Issues” of this repository.